Richard Ledezma

-Richard Ledezma (born September 6, 2000) is an American professional soccer player who plays as a midfielder or right-back for Liga MX club Guadalajara.
+Richard Ledezma (born September 6, 2000) is a professional footballer who plays as a midfielder or right-back for Liga MX club Guadalajara.
+Born in the United States, he represents the Mexico national team.

 Club career

 Early career

 Ledezma grew up in Phoenix, Arizona, where he played youth soccer for Valparaiso United FC.
 He made his professional debut for USL side Real Monarchs on April 11, 2018, as an 82nd-minute substitute in a 3–1 win over Seattle Sounders FC 2.
 On June 4, he scored his first career goal for Real Monarchs, as part of a performance for which he was named to the USL Team of the Week.
 On July 7, Ledezma was named the U.S. Soccer Development Academy Western Conference Player of the Year for the U-18/19 age group.

 PSV

-On December 21, Ledezma left Salt Lake to sign for Dutch club PSV Eindhoven on a one-and-a-half-year deal.
+On December 21, 2018, Ledezma left Salt Lake to sign for Dutch club PSV Eindhoven on a one-and-a-half-year deal.
 On October 27, 2019, after his strong play for Jong PSV, Ledezma made PSV's senior squad for the first time for an Eredivisie match with AZ Alkmaar.
 On November 1, 2020, Ledezma made his PSV debut in the 74th minute and recorded an assist in a 4–0 win over ADO Den Haag.

 On March 19, 2023, PSV announced that Ledezma had signed a contract extension with the club and would subsequently be loaned out.
 On March 23, Ledezma was seen training with MLS club New York City FC following months of rumors connecting him with the club.

 For the 2024–25 season he was back with PSV, starting in its first Champions League game, against Juventus.